patrickfuchs/autoLipMap/README.md

   --graph               Draw the graphs.
 ```

-The program also needs a file `lipids_info.py` which is used as a module.
+The program also needs a file `lipids_info.py` which is used as a module (present in this repo).
 This latter contains differents lists and dictionnaries for different lipids (so far only POPC is there).
 It may be changed by the user to add a new lipid.

 ## Example